doctrine/orm/docs/en/tutorials/getting-started.rst

 ~~~~~~~~~~~~

 Using the previous examples we can fill up the database quite a
-bit, however we now need to discuss how to query the underlying
+bit.
+However, we now need to discuss how to query the underlying
 mapper for the required view representations.
 When opening the
 application, bugs can be paginated through a list-view, which is
 the first read-only use-case: